Are you viewing this on a Smart Phone?

-How does Gift Income count towards
+How does Gift Income & Charity contributions count towards

 MAGI – Modified Adjusted Gross Income